8cH9azbsFifZ/codec/README.txt

 Codec 2 README
 --------------

-Codec 2 is an open source 2400 bit/s speech codec.
+Codec 2 is an open source 2400 bit/s speech codec (LGPL licensed).
 For more information please see:

     http://rowetel.com.codec2.html